buyallmemes/blog-api/posts/20240422-testing-guideline.md

   I'm seeing this all the time, and every single time my reaction is "Why?"
   After all these years, I still don't understand.
   I probably missed a memo or something.
-  There is probably a beautiful builder pattern hidden somewhere.
+  In most cases, there's a beautiful builder pattern hidden somewhere.
   Use it.
   There’s none?
   Add a builder pattern and use it.